AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.8 =
+For admin use option added - ADDED

 = 1.0.7 =
 * Edit user in wp-admin does not display country input correctly - FIXED
 * Tools page added - ADDED